vielhuber/chefcookie/README.md

 </div>
 ```

-it is recommended to place them inside your via js populated divs (like a google maps wrapper).
+it is recommended to place them inside your via js populated divs (like a google maps wrapper).\
+if you click on it, the script is explicitly accepted.

 #### manually accept/decline